hmchen47/DataScience/Stats/ProbStatsPython/12-RegPCA.md

   Explanation:
     + False.
     + False.
     + True.
-If we use a value that can be negative, for example, the actual difference, it can arbitary small by makeing the line far away from the points.
+If we use a value that can be negative, for example, the actual difference, it can arbitrary small by makeing the line far away from the points.
     + True.
 The square difference penalizes far away points heavily than the absolute difference does.